Definition

 In the early stages of marketing, most brands focused primarily on pushing out their message to consumers via one-way channels like newspapers, billboards and radio broadcasts.
 The advent of television brought about the Golden Age of Advertising in the 1950s and 1960s, and marketers began to recognize the power of repeated exposure and catchy slogans in imprinting a brand in consumers' minds.

-The term mindshare, however, did not become popular until the late 1980s and 1990s with the rise of digital technology and the internet.
+The term mindshare did not gain popularity until the late 1980s and 1990s, when digital technology and the internet became more prominent.
 As more businesses and industries realized the vastness of the digital landscape, competition for attention heightened.
 It became apparent that capturing consumers' mindshare was critical in an increasingly saturated market.

-The dramatic increase in the use of social media in the early 21st century further emphasized the need for strong mindshare.
-With consumers being bombarded with countless ads and messages every day, brands had to find creative ways to stand out and stick in consumers' minds.
+The rise of social media in the early 21st century further emphasized the importance of mindshare.
+As consumers were inundated with countless ads and messages, brands had to innovate to stand out and remain top of mind.

 Moreover, as the market moved from a product-centric approach to a more consumer-centric one, brands started focusing on building deeper emotional connections with their consumers, realizing that mindshare goes beyond mere recognition -- it involves being the preferred choice.

-Diagram of eight big benefits of big data to business.
+Diagram of eight benefits of big data to business.

-Technology like big data enables brands to better target their audiences to capture and retain mindshare.
+Big data technology enables brands to better target their audiences to capture and retain mindshare.

 Factors influencing mindshare